-If you have a non-academic question, you can talk to Jessica Stoller, the Graduate Program Coordinator, in 2063 Kemper Hall, or via email.
+If you have a non-academic question, you can talk to the graduate student service advisors in 2063 Kemper Hall, or via email.

 The graduate progress report helps graduate students understand where they are in terms of completing their degree requirements, as well as their progress in the program.
 This report is required of all students within the department.
 Instructions on how to complete the yearly progress report will be sent to students every Winter Quarter.

 The core areas are described on the Master’s and PhD degree requirements pages.
 The core areas are Architecture, Systems, Theory, and Applications.
 MS students must satisfy the requirement for three of the four areas.
 PhD students must satisfy the requirement in all four areas.
 See the relevant degree requirement page on how to satisfy a core area, and what classes fall in each area.